-If all of a businesses inventory is fulfilled from a single location, for example out of New York as seen in the map below, it can take 5-6 days to arrive at a customer in parts of California.
+If all of a businesses inventory is fulfilled from a single location, for example out of New York, it can take 5-6 days to arrive at a customer in parts of California.

 Because of this, it is not surprising that same-day shipping and delivery can only ship to the closest zone(s).

-7. How can you reduce shipping zones by choosing the best location to fulfill orders from?
+7. How can you reduce shipping zones by changing the fulfillment location?

 If your customers are spread out geographically, outsourced order fulfillment with a 3PL that has warehouses in large cities can help to reach more customers faster.
 If you are shipping from a less densely populated area, it hurts your ability to efficiently reach as many customers as possible.

 8. How does increasing the number of fulfillment centers affect shipping zones?

 If a company distributes their products across multiple fulfillment centers they will inevitably close the are geographically close to their customers, they can reduce the amount of time in transit for many of their orders.

 9. How can a 3PL automate fulfillment to help optimize shipping zones?